Role of intervening Mg II absorbers on the rotation measure and fractional polarisation of the background quasars: Introduction

-Apart from the RRM measurement for these quasars sightlines, their observed fractional polarisation ($p$) is another parameter which might also be a useful tool to probe the magnetic field in the intervening galaxies, again by comparing $p$ values and its correlation with RRM for subsample with and without \mgii absorbers.
-Many past studies have explored this possibility and found that indeed higher RRM is associated with the lesser $p$ value ~\citep[][]{Hammond2012arXiv1209.1438H,Bernet2013ApJ...772L..28B,Kim2016ApJ...829..133K}.
+As an alternative route to understand the above discrepancy in the correlation of $\sigma_{rrm}$ vis-a-vis presence of \mgii absorbers at wavelength of 21 cm and 6 cm, ~\citet[][]{Farnes2014ApJ...795...63F} explored the effect of apparent frequency-dependent observational selection bias.
+This could arise because one may select different source populations, with different morphology and positions in relation to the optical counterparts at these high and low radio frequencies.
+They used the spectral index as a criterion to split their sample of 599 sources (having optical spectra, RM and spectral slope) into flat-spectrum and steep-spectrum subsamples.
+In their analysis, they found that the flat-spectrum subsample shows significant correlation (at $\sim$3.5$\sigma$ level) between the presence of \mgii absorption and RM measurement at $\sim$21 cm, while that corresponding to the subsample of steep-spectrum sources do not show any such correlation.
+Apart from the RRM measurement for these quasar sightlines, their observed fractional polarisation ($p$) is another parameter which might also be a useful tool to probe the magnetic field in the intervening galaxies, again by comparing $p$ values and its correlation with RRM for subsample{\bf s} with and without \mgii absorbers.
+Many past studies have explored this possibility and have found that indeed higher RRM is associated with the lesser $p$ value ~\citep[][]{Hammond2012arXiv1209.1438H,Bernet2013ApJ...772L..28B,Kim2016ApJ...829..133K}.
 For instance, ~\citet[][]{Hammond2012arXiv1209.1438H} found an anti-correlation between RRM and fractional polarization.
 One possible physical bias suggested by them was the presence of intervening absorbers, recalling the fact that RM distribution used in their study, have a mixture of sightlines with and without the \mgii absorbers.